 do not exist in empiric reality.

-Opposition is, therefore, a
+Opposition is, therefore, a relative concept;

 It will be seen from the above that in the ethical sphere there is no safe basis whatsoever for forming general categories.
 Not only is the excluded middle uncertain in ethics and much other human interaction, such attempted categorisation becomes irrational and a fount of discontent and friction.
 Tolerance becomes a rational imperative, especially in a world of mega-weaponry.